 How do I Apply Highlighter using the Strobing Technique?

 Follow the map below and place highlighter on some (or all) of the areas in white.
 Highlighter can be applied by itself, or after foundation.
 You can choose from a variety of highlighters on the market, ranging from liquid to cream to powder.
 For dry and combination skin types, liquids or creams work best.
 For acne prone or oily skin types, use a powder highlighter so it won’t clog pores.

 Which Types of Highlighter are Best for Strobing?

 Those with dry skin will do well with liquid or cream highlighting products, like MAC's Stobe Cream or NARS Copacabana Illuminator.
 These add moisture to the skin while imparting a dewy glow.
 Combination skin contains enough natural moisture to work well with a stick highlighter, like Benefit's Whatt's Up.
-Oily skin is most compatible with an oil-free powder for strobing, like Mattify Cosmetic's Mineral Highlighter.
+Oily skin is most compatible with an oil-free powder for strobing, like Mattify Cosmetic's Strobing Highlighter.
 Skin oils can dissolve a liquid or cream base – causing you to look greasy instead of glowy.

 Does Strobing Work on Oily Skin?

 Women with oily skin may think that strobing will make their skin look shinier.
 If the wrong products are used, that indeed can be the case.
 When you’re prone to oiliness the trick is to first apply foundation & an oil absorbent matte setting powder.
 Make sure you're using an oil free foundation, and set with Mattify Cosmetic's ULTRA Powder, which absorbs an amazing amount of oil.
 This matte base will prevent greasy shine from peeking through underneath your highlighter.
 After foundation and powder are in place, follow the strobing map to apply highlighter.